JHopkins1992/Week13-Project1-JohnH/README.md

   In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

--  Filebeat monitors the log files or locations that you specify, such as Syslogs, visualized by Kibana below.
+-  Filebeat monitors the log files or locations that you specify, such as Syslogs, shown by Kibana below.

   ![Screenshot](Diagrams/Filebeat_Diagram.jpg)
--  Metricbeat: Metricbeat monitors the metrics and statistics of the operating system, such as CPU usage, visualized by Kibana below.
+-  Metricbeat: Metricbeat monitors the metrics and statistics of the operating system, such as CPU usage, shown by Kibana below.

   ![Screenshot](Diagrams/Metricbeat_Diagram.jpg)

 ### Using the Playbook